-- 8.6.3.2 approval of their terms of engagement, including any engagement letter issued at the start of each audit and the scope of the audit - 8.6.3.3 assess annually their independence and objectivity taking into account relevant UK professional and regulatory requirements and the relationship with the external auditor as a whole, including the provision of any non-audit services - 8.6.3.4 satisfy itself that there are no relationships (such as family, employment, investment, financial or business) between the auditor and the Company (other than in the ordinary course of business) - 8.6.3.5 based on disclosures by the auditor in the audit planning report for the annual audit, monitor the external auditor's compliance with relevant ethical and professional guidance on the rotation of audit partner, the level of fees paid by the Company compared to the overall fee income of the firm, office and partner and other related requirements - 8.6.3.6 consider annually the qualifications, expertise and resources of the auditor and the effectiveness of the audit process, which shall include the FRC's annual audit quality inspection report with regard to the external auditor; and - 8.6.3.7 evaluate the risks to the quality and effectiveness of the financial reporting process and consideration of the need to include the risk of the withdrawal of their external auditor from the market in that evaluation. - 8.6.4 communicate regularly with the external auditor, including once before the audit (Chairman) and once after the Audit at the reporting stage (Committee).
-The Committee shall meet the external auditor at least once a year, without management being present, to discuss the their remit and any issues arising from the audit - 8.6.5 review and approve the annual audit plan and ensure that it is consistent with the scope of the audit engagement, having regard to the seniority, expertise and experience of the audit team; and - 8.6.6 review the external auditor's audit highlights report and their findings and recommendations.
-This shall include but not be limited to, the following - 8.6.6.1 a discussion of any major issues which arose during the audit; - 8.6.6.2 any accounting and audit judgements; - 8.6.6.3 levels of errors identified during the audit; and - 8.6.6.4 review the Manager's response to recommendations by the external auditor. - 8.6.7 review any representation letter(s) requested by the external auditor before it (they) are signed by the Board - 8.6.8 assess, at the end of the audit cycle, the effectiveness of the audit process - 8.6.9 ensure there is prior approval of non-audit services as part of setting and applying a policy on the supply of non-audit services by the external auditor, which are not prohibited by law, including assessing: - 8.6.9.1 threats to independence and objectivity resulting from the provision of such services and any safeguards in place to eliminate or reduce these threats to a level where they would not compromise the auditor's independence and objectivity; - 8.6.9.2 the nature of the non-audit services;
+8.6.3.2 approval of their terms of engagement, including any engagement letter issued at the start of each audit and the scope of the audit

+8.6.3.3 assessing annually their independence and objectivity taking into account relevant UK professional and regulatory requirements and the relationship with the auditor as a whole, including the provision of any non-audit services

+8.6.3.4 satisfying itself that there are no relationships (such as family, employment, investment, financial or business) between the auditor and the Company (other than in the ordinary course of business)

+8.6.3.5. monitoring the external auditor's compliance with relevant ethical and professional guidance on the rotation of audit partner, the level of fees paid by the Company compared to the overall fee income of the firm, office and partner and other related requirements

+8.6.3.6 assessing annually the qualifications, expertise and resources of the auditor and the effectiveness of the audit process, which shall include a report from the external auditor on their own internal quality procedures

+8.6.3.7 evaluating the risks to the quality and effectiveness of the financial reporting process and consideration of the need to include the risk of the withdrawal of their auditor from the market in that evaluation.

+8.6.4 communicate regularly with the external auditor, including once before the audit (Chairman) and once after the Audit at the reporting stage (Committee).
+The Committee shall meet the external auditor at least once a year, without management being present, to discuss the auditor's remit and any issues arising from the audit

+8.6.5 review and approve the annual audit plan and ensure that it is consistent with the scope of the audit engagement, having regard to the seniority, expertise and experience of the audit team; and

+8.6.6 review the findings of the audit with the external auditor.
+This shall include but not be limited to, the following

+8.6.6.1 a discussion of any major issues which arose during the audit; and

+8.6.6.2 any accounting and audit judgements;

+8.6.6.3 levels of errors identified during the audit; and

+8.6.6.4 the effectiveness of the audit process.

+The Committee shall also

+8.6.7 review any representation letter(s) requested by the external auditor before it (they) are signed by the Board

+8.6.8 review the auditor's audit highlights report and their findings and recommendations

+8.6.9 set and apply a policy on the supply of non-audit services by the external auditor, which are not prohibited by law, including assessing:

+8.6.9.1 .threats to independence and objectivity resulting from the provision of such services and any safeguards in place to eliminate or reduce these threats to a level where they would not compromise the auditor's independence and objectivity;

+8.6.9.2 the nature of the non-audit services;

-- 8.6.9.3 whether the skills and experience of the audit firm make it the most suitable supplier of the non-audit service; - 8.6.9.4 the fees incurred, or to be incurred, for non-audit services both for individual services and in aggregate, relative to the audit fee, including special terms and conditions (for example, contingent fee arrangements); and - 8.6.9.5 that the provision by the external auditor of any non-audit services is restricted to matters which are clearly trivial.
+8.6.9.3 whether the skills and experience of the audit firm make it the most suitable supplier of the non-audit service; and

+8.6.9.4 the fees incurred, or to be incurred, for non-audit services both for individual services and in aggregate, relative to the audit fee, including special terms and conditions (for example, contingent fee arrangements).